Project

 Campaign tools should preserve consequence

-The world engine exists so maps, inventories, character state, and tactical scenes can agree with each other over time.
+The DM World Engine exists so maps, inventories, Character Sheets, campaign state, and tactical scenes can agree with each other over time.
 The public site does not ship that runtime, but it can explain the design goal clearly: a campaign where systems remain visible and fiction is earned through interaction with them.